Isaac Heeney: Early life

 Heeney later revealed he was the only student throughout his entire schooling that played Australian rules football and would have quit in favour of rugby league had the Swans' academy not existed.
 He grew up supporting the Swans and idolised Ryan O'Keefe as a child.
+Heeney is also an avid fan of the National Rugby League, and supports the Sydney Roosters club.

 AFL career

 Heeney was selected by the Swans in the 2014 AFL draft.
 His selection was controversial in that the Melbourne Football Club bid their first selection, number 2 overall, for Heeney but under drafting rules at the time, the Swans were able to match with their first selection, which was 18th overall.
 As a result of this, and the similar round based bidding process used for father–son rule selections, the draft criteria were changed to a points based system to provide for a more equitable outcome.

 Heeney made his debut for Sydney at ANZ Stadium against Essendon in Round 1 of the 2015 season.
 He kicked his first AFL goal, which was also the match-winning goal and last in the match, late in the final quarter as the Swans came from 41 points down in the third quarter to win by 12 points.
 Following a 4-goal performance at the Sydney Cricket Ground in round 3, Heeney picked up an AFL Rising Star nomination as the Swans got off to an unbeaten start in the 2015 season.
 After a promising start to his season, Heeney suffered a knee injury in Round 6.
 He returned to the team in Round 17, kicking 2 goals and having an instant impact on the team.
 Heeney played out the remainder of the season, including in the team's finals games.
 He was named as the Sydney Swans' rising star after kicking 16 goals and averaging 12.6 disposals.